-From production to commercialization, the company abides by the GMP+FSA directives that include, production processes, storage, transport, personnel and sales.
-Specific procedures involving the production of animal feed are carefully outlined, including risk management that takes into account each stage of the production chain.
+From production to commercialization, the company abides by the GMP+FSA directives the include, production processes, storage, transpersonnel and sales.
+Specific procedures involute production of animal feed are carefully outlined, including risk management that takes into account each stage of the production chaits.

-To promote health and safety at every stage of the products and services, the company implements its Food Quality and Safety Management System Policy.
-This document includes the directives and guidance of the Food Safety Management Systems (FSSC 22000), ensuring effective management of the responsibilities of the safety and quality of food for both animal and human consumption.
+To promote health and safety at every stage of products and services, the company implement its Food Quality and Safety Management Syste Policy.
+This document includes the directives and guidance of the Food Safety Management Systems (FSSC 22000), ensuring effective management of the responsibilities of the safe and quality of food for both animal and human consumption.

-GMO-free grains are treated according to the Food Chain Non-GMO Global Standard, a management system that preserves the identity of nongenetically modified products in the agriculture production chain.
+GMO-free grains are treated according to the Foo Chain Non-GMO Global Standard, a management system that preserves the identity of nongenetically modified products in the agriculture production chain.
 In addition to predefined procedures, the standard is maintained through continuous training of the production teams.

-All batches of soybeans, corn, soybean meal, degummed soybean oil and soybean husks (ground and pelletized) are evaluated and 100% monitored to guarantee product quality and safety.

-AMAGGI also regularly monitors chemical waste, managing the risks to the quality of the soybean, corn, meal and oil in accordance with the regulations of the importing countries regarding the Maximum Residue Limit of agricultural chemicals

-Under the Salmonella Program, the biosafety of AMAGGI products is assured, specifying requisites for offering products free from any pathogenic microorganism, promoting the reduced use of antibiotics in animal production.

-The Food Defense and Food Fraud programs are employed to prevent deliberate contamination whether through sabotage, terrorism or tampering for economic gain.
+hat oort, Iving All batches of soybeans, corn, soybean meal, degummed soybean oil and soybean husks (ground and pelletized) are evaluated and 100% monitored to guarantee product quality and safety. s in. f the nts tem AMAGGI also regularly monitors chemical waste, managing the risks to the quality of the soybean, corn, meal and oil in accordance with the regulations of the importing countries regarding the Maximum Residue Limit of agricultural chemicals nt ety n Under the Salmonella Program, the biosafety of AMAGGI products is assured, specifying requisites for offering products free from any pathogenic microorganism, promoting the reduced use of antibiotics in animal production. ^E ood nent e The Food Defense and Food Fraud programs are employed to prevent deliberate contamination whether through sabotage, terrorism or tampering for economic gain.